OpenCTI-Platform/docs/docs/usage/pivoting.md

 ![Investigation workspace](assets/investigation-workspace.png)

 To incorporate these linked entities into the graph, we just have to expand the nodes.
-Utilize the button with a 4-arrows logo in the menu mentioned menu, or double-click on the entity directly.
+Utilize the button with a 4-arrows logo in the mentioned menu, or double-click on the entity directly.
 This action opens a new window where we can choose the types of entities and relationships we wish to expand.

 ![Investigation expand entity](assets/investigation-expand-entity.png)